FedericoMazzone/secure-change-point-detection/README.md

 6. **Run the Executables**

-   After successful compilation, the `clustering` executable will be available in the `build` directory.
+   After successful compilation, the `cpd` executable will be available in the `build` directory.

 ---